 pinch of salt

-- Place the ice cubes into a cocktail shaker (or plastic cup as I do), and pour the tequila and orange liquor over the ice.
+- Place the ice cubes into a cocktail shaker and pour the tequila, orange liquor and limeade over the ice.
 Shake or stir to chill.

-- Pour the chilled liquor in a glass filled halfway with ice.
+- Pour the chilled liquor in a glass filled halfway with ice cubes.

-- Add the limeade, agave, lime juice and salt into the glass.
+- Add the agave, lime juice and salt into the glass.
 Stir well.